pk50sshowa/sql-employee-tracker/README.md

 * [QUESTIONS](#questions)

 ## [INSTALLATION](#installation)
-Make sure to install node.js, inquirer (version 8.2.4) and MySQL2 before running the application.
-Also make sure to login to MySQL and run the schema.sql and seeds.sql files before launching the application, as this will reset and reseed the databases used in the application.
+Make sure to install Node.js, inquirer (version 8.2.4) and MySQL2 before running the application.
+Make sure to login to MySQL, and run the schema.sql and seeds.sql files before launching the application.
+This will reset and reseed the databases used in the application.

 ## [USAGE](#usage)
 Run the application with the command "node index.js" (no quotes) and follow the prompts shown by the command line.